 The recession and the poor housing market has changed markets for new homes.
 But lower interest rates and lower prices have increased demand for new home purchases in some key areas.
-Because of this demand, there are signs of a recovery in the housing market.

 There have been some changes in the types of households and tenants who will be the users of apartments.
 Some were owners who lost a home through foreclosure.